-Born in Buenos Aires, Argentina, Mónica Mulholland has devoted most of her life to teaching and learning languages.
-She holds a Ph.D. in Early-Modern Spanish Literature, and she also has extensive experience in Foreign Language Methodology and curriculum develpoment.
-She graduated from the Profesorado Superior Joaquín V. González in 1988 as a teacher of English, and taught at the high school and college level in her hometown for over twenty years.
-She served as a Methodology Teaching Assistant at Joaquín V. González (1993-1997) and as a Methodology lecturer at the Profesorado del Sagrado Corazón (1999-2002) in Buenos Aires.
-Since 1994, Prof. Mulholland has been actively participating in Language Teaching Conferences in the United States, Argentina, Chile and Brazil with a focus on Creativity, the Theory of Multiple Intelligences and Educational Technology as well as Spanish for Heritage Speakers.
-Moreover, Prof. Mulholland is passionate about educational travelling.
-As an international student, she took courses at UCLA, International House in London and the University of Melbourne; as a program director, she led a group of students through their first experience at the Universidad de San Francisco de Quito in Ecuador in the winter of 2013.
+Born in Buenos Aires, Argentina, Dr. Mulholland has devoted most of her life to teaching and learning languages.
+She holds a Ph.D. in Early-Modern Spanish Literature, an M.A in Foreign Languages with a concentration in Spanish, and a Graduate Certificate in TESOL.
+Dr. Mulholland has extensive experience in Language-Teaching Methodology and curriculum development.
+She graduated from the Profesorado Superior Joaquín V. González in 1988 as a teacher of English, and taught at the high school and college level in her hometown for over twenty years before moving to the USA in 2002.
+Since 1994, she has been actively involved in Teacher Education in Argentina, Brazil, Chile, Cuba, Guatemala, and the United States with a focus on Creativity, the Theory of Multiple Intelligences, and Educational Technology.
+Moreover, Dr. Mulholland is passionate about educational traveling.
+As an international student, she took courses at UCLA, International House in London and the University of Melbourne in Australia whereas as a program director, she led a group of students through their first experience at the Universidad de San Francisco de Quito in Ecuador in the winter of 2013.

 Second and Foreign Language Acquisition, Creativity in language teaching and learning, Distance Education, Study abroad, Creative Writing, and Spanish for Heritage Speakers.

-Prof. Monica Mulholland holds an M.A. in Spanish from George Mason University (2006), and a Ph.D. in Early-Modern Spanish Literature from the Catholic University of America (2014) with a focus on “picaresca” or the rogue novel.
+Prof. Monica Mulholland holds an M.A. in Spanish from George Mason University (2006), and a Ph.D. in Early-Modern Spanish Literature from the Catholic University of America (2014) with a focus on “picaresca” or the rogue novel, and a Graduate Certificate in TESOL from George Mason University (2016).

 On La Lozana andaluza (1528): SAMLA (The South Atlantic Modern Language Association).
 Atlanta, GA.
 November 2011 & Durham, NC, November 2012.